korem-lab/SLICE/README.md

     Rebalanceed Leave-one-out auROC: 0.48

-As demontrated in this example, neglecting to account for distributional bias in the cross-valiation classes can greatly decrease evaluated model performance.
-For more details on why this happens, please refer to Austin, G.I. et al. “Distributional bias compromises leave-one-out cross-validation” (2024). https://arxiv.org/abs/2406.01652.
+As demontrated in this example, neglecting to account for inner batch structures cann introduce biases in evaluations.

-We note that the example's code structure appraoch would apply to this package's other `RebalancedKFold` and `RebalancedLeavePOut` classes.

 **Classes**
 ---------

-### SLiceOneGroupOut
+### SliceOneGroupOut

 Provides train/test indices to split data in train/test sets with rebalancing to ensure that all training folds have identical class balances.
 Each sample is used once as a test set, while the remaining samples form the training set.
 See sklearn.model_selection.LeaveOneOut for more details on Leave-one-out cross-validation.